ashleemboyer/ashleemboyer/posts/2021/01/nextjs-firebase-blog-03.md

 ## Load and Render Posts by Slug

 Our `PostPage` component doesn't do much yet, so let's take care of that now.
-We'll need to add a function for getting a post's details from Firebase and then update the `PostPage` component to render those details nicely.
+We'll need to add a function for getting a post's details from our Firebase Realtime Database and then update the `PostPage` component to render those details nicely.

-1. A a `getPostBySlug` function to `lib/firebase.js` for getting the post from our Firebase Realtime Database:
+1. Add a new `getPostBySlug` function to `lib/firebase.js` for getting the post from our Firebase Realtime Database:

 ```js
 /*